Jotun (video game): Plot

+Jøtun's story follows Thora, a recently deceased Viking woman.
+Having suffered an inglorious death, she arrives at Ginnungagap and is commanded by Odin to travel across the realms and defeat several Jötunn, giant elementals of nature, power and chaos.
+This will allow her to impress the gods and enter Valhalla.
+After defeating the plant giant Jera, the warrior giant Fé, the ice giant Isa, the lightning giant Hagalaz and the fire giant Kaunan, she fights against Odin himself.
+After proving herself, she is ascended to Valhalla.

 Development

-The game was announced at PAX 2015, accompanied by screenshots and a gameplay video.
-The game was released in September 2015 on PC, and will later be on consoles.
+The game was announced by Canadian studio Thunder Lotus Games at PAX 2015, accompanied by screenshots and a gameplay video.
+The game was released in September 2015 on PC, and was released later on consoles.
 The game had a successful crowdfunding campaign which raised over $64,000 from 2,299 backers on Kickstarter.
 Additional funding came from the Canadian Media Fund and the Montreal Inc Foundation.

 Release

 In October 2016, Thunder Lotus Games joined forces with the subscription box company, IndieBox, to create a physical release of Jøtun.
 This limited, individually-numbered collector's edition included a digital rights management-free game disc, original soundtrack, instruction manual, Steam key, and several custom-designed collectibles.

 Reception

 Jøtun has a score of 79/100 on Metacritic.
 Game Revolution awarded the game 4.5 out of 5, saying "All told, Jotun is a wonderful experience with just a few sour notes."
 IGN awarded it a score of 8.0 out of 10, saying "Jotun is a wondrous trek through Norse mythology and the imposing giant bosses that inhabit its rich, beautiful world."
 GameSpot awarded it a score of 8.0 out of 10, saying "I want to hear Thora tell her tale again.
 Any good bedtime story that makes you want to hear it again right after it's over is one for the ages."